Disability Discrimination Lawyer in Philadelphia, PA & Mount Laurel, NJ

 When an employee makes a request for an accommodation due to his or her disability, the employer must engage in an interactive process to provide a reasonable accommodation for the disability.
 The employer also cannot retaliate against an employee for requesting that accommodation or for filing a complaint of disability discrimination.

-If you believe you have been discriminated against because of your disability at work, you should talk to an experienced employment disability discrimination lawyer in Philadelphia.
-A disability discrimination attorney in Philadelphia or Mount Laurel can help you decide whether your case is worth pursuing, negotiate an accommodation if necessary, or negotiate a settlement with your employer.
-A disability discrimination attorney may be able to help you recover back pay, compensatory damages, and attorney fees, and possibly punitive damages.
+If you believe you have been discriminated against because of your disability at work, you should talk to our experienced employment disability discrimination lawyer in PA & NJ to explore legal options.
+Our attorneys for disability discrimination cases in Philadelphia or Mount Laurel can help you:

 State laws may offer more protection than federal law.
-Contact our disability discrimination lawyers in Philadelphia or Mount Laurel at 856-778-9700 to learn more.
+Contact our lawyers in Philadelphia or Mount Laurel at 856-778-9700 if you are a victim of disability discrimination in the workplace.

-Frequently Asked Questions for your Disability Discrimination Lawyer
+Frequently Asked Questions for Your Disability Discrimination Attorney

 What is the Definition of a Disability?